NVIDIA/cuda-python/cuda_bindings/README.md

 Cython tests are located in `tests/cython` and need to be built.
 Furthermore they need CUDA Toolkit headers matching the major-minor of CUDA Python.
 To build them:

 1. Setup environment variable `CUDA_HOME` with the path to the CUDA Toolkit installation.
 2. Run `build_tests` script located in `test/cython` appropriate to your platform.
-This will both Cythonize the tests and build them.
+This will both cythonize the tests and build them.

 To run these tests:
 * `python -m pytest tests/cython/` against local builds